SeaGL/organization/meetings/2025/20251117and24-retrospective.md

 - [ ] add note about day rate vs hourly parking on campus
 - [ ] add additional directions if there are off-site social event venues
 - [ ] consider less conversation-dependent activities at social events
+- [ ] consider social event on Day 0 instead of Day 2

 ##### Important Links